dfreeman500/City-data/README.md

 # City-data

 This app allows the user to get data on cities using the Openweather API and webscraping from wikipedia.
 You enter a city and state and the openweather api searches for the temperature.
 If the input is valid and a temperature is returned, the program generates a wikipedia url.
-If the url is valid and has enough structure for scraping, the program scrapes the information from the page and stores the info into a csv file (city_data.csv).
+If the url is valid and has enough structure for scraping with BeautifulSoup, the program scrapes the information from the page and stores the info into a csv file (city_data.csv).

-A command line app (main.py) and a GUI flask app (flask_app.py) are available and both are able to show graphs of estimated population and population density **(not all cities have this info)**.
+A command line app (main.py) and a GUI flask app (flask_app.py) are available and both are able to show graphs of estimated population and population density **(not all cities have this info)**, export info to csv, and export info to a db for persisting data.
 The program works best for American cities.

 #